Baaasty/TodoApp/README.md

-# Todo App (Vue.js)
+# TodoApp (Vue.js)

-This is a simple Todo App built with Vue.js.
+This is a simple TodoApp built with Vue.js.
 It allows you to add, edit, and delete tasks.

 ## Installation